Burns sent off as Belgium beat Northern Ireland

 Burns was shown a straight red card and replacement goalkeeper Becky Flaherty was called upon in place of goalscorer Wade.

-Brighouse Town stopper Flaherty was called into action as she reacted well to smother the ball as Wullaert raced through on goal, however she was beaten with eight minutes to play when Van Kerkhoven headed home a cross from Elena Dhont, who had twice gone close prior to the red card after showing some superb footwork in the area.
+Brighouse Town stopper Flaherty was called into action as she reacted well to smother the ball when Wullaert raced through on goal, however she was beaten with eight minutes to play when Van Kerkhoven headed home a cross from Elena Dhont, who had twice gone close prior to the red card after showing superb footwork in the area.

-Wullaert grabbed her second and Belgium's third four minutes later when the captain stroked home an inch-perfect effort from the edge of the area and Ives Serneels' side punished NI further when Rafferty touched put into her own net in injury-time after Flaherty had saved Feli Delacauw's initial header.
+Wullaert grabbed her second and Belgium's third four minutes later when the captain stroked home an inch-perfect effort from the edge of the area, and Ives Serneels' side punished NI further when Rafferty put into her own net in injury-time after Flaherty had saved Feli Delacauw's initial header.

 It was a harsh ending for Northern Ireland, without injured captain Marissa Callaghan, after a solid display with 11 players and their attentions will turn to their Euro 2022 opener with Norway.